speechly/speechly/examples/browser-client-example/README.md

 # Configure your Speechly app language
 export REACT_APP_LANGUAGE="your-app-language"

+# OPTIONAL Configure your Speechly app timezone for Date entities.
+By default using the timezone of the browser.
+export REACT_APP_TIMEZONE="your-app-timezone"
 ```
 For instructions on how to get started on the Speechly free tier and obtain your appId, please see the [Quick Start Guide](https://docs.speechly.com/quick-start).